2009 Mangalore pub attack: National Commission for Women controversy

 She stated that she was not concentrating on the Sri Ram Sena group, but that she will interrogate the owner of the pub, and the media persons present.
 She stated that she held the pub's staff culpable.

 The NCW investigation has focused solely on the license and documentation of the attacked pub.
 The NCW advised the police to look into alleged misuse of the licence.
 According to Ms. Venkatesh, the NCW will recommend the cancellation of the pub's license.
 The NCW team is also investigating the register of guests, claiming it is suspicious.

 Nirmala Venkatesh met with the culprits who perpetrated the attack and provided counselling for them.
 She has, however, not talked to any of the victims of the attack.

 The Sri Ram Sena has thanked the NCW for helping spread its message to other states.

-In her report to the commission, Nirmala blamed the owner of the pub for not providing security to women guests, and recommended suspension of its licence.
+In her report to the commission, Nirmala blamed the owner of the pub for not providing security to women guests, and recommended suspension of its license.
 While claiming that she was unable to trace the victims, she met the accused in jail.
 At one point in time, she even suggested that women refrain from wearing "skimpy" and provocative dresses.
 When her report was not accepted by the Commission, Nirmala even challenged the authority of Minister for Women and Child Development Renuka Chowdhury.
 Nirmala Venkatesh was removed from her office of National Commission for Women member by the Ministry of Women and Child Development for failing to conduct an unbiased enquiry.

 Nirmala Venkatesh joined the Bharatiya Janata Party (BJP) shortly after this, and declared that she was ready to contest the coming Lok Sabha elections if she was given a ticket.